-We understand the risks affecting children and young people and understand how to identify individual children who may be at risk of radicalisation and what to do to support them.
-We will assess the risk of children being drawn into terrorism, including support for extremist ideas such as Right Wing, Far Right, International, Intel, Far Left, and Environmental related influences.
+We understand the risks affecting children and young people and understand how to identify individual children who may be susceptible to radicalisation and what to do to support them.
+We will assess the risk of children being drawn into terrorism, including support for extremist ideas such as Right Wing, Far Right, International, Incel, Far Left, and Environmental related influences.

-As part of this Duty our designated safeguarding lead will:
+As part of this Duty our Designated Safeguarding Lead will:

-- undertake Prevent awareness training and be able to provide advice and support to other members of staff on protecting children and young people from the risk of radicalisation. - ensure that children and young people are safe from terrorist and extremist material when accessing the internet with us and ensuring that suitable filtering are in place. - ensure that the Guidance for Schools Duty is fully met as part of a risk assessed approach - ensure staff are clear on the definition of Extremism, Radicalisation and Terrorism (KCSIE, 2020 p.
+- Undertake Prevent awareness training and be able to provide advice and support to other members of staff on protecting children and young people from the risk of radicalisation. - Ensure that children and young people are safe from terrorist and extremist material when accessing the internet with us and ensuring that suitable filtering are in place. - Ensure that the Guidance for Schools Duty is fully met as part of a risk assessed approach. - ensure staff are clear on the definition of Extremism, Radicalisation and Terrorism (KCSIE, 2023 p.
 89)

-We utilise the 'educate against hate' website which provides us with information, tools and resources we need to recognise and address extremism and radicalisation.
-Training on making Prevent referrals and E- learning will be accessed here.
-Bolton's Safeguarding against harmful radicalisation Handbook will be referred to as required.
+We utilise the 'Educate Against Hate' website which provides us with information, tools and resources to recognise and address extremism and radicalisation.
+Training on making Prevent referrals and E-learning will be accessed <a href="https://example.com/here-to-self-tearning-t